MonitexInc/front-end-guidelines/README.md

 ## Git

-All code is verioned with Git.
+All code is versioned with Git.

 ### Commits